-RELATED PARTY TRANSACTIONS
+3. RELATED PARTY TRANSACTIONS

-In connection with the Arrangement, the Company acquired MLC I from BCPIHL, an affiliate of BC Partners, in exchange for the issuance of 3,292,952 shares of the Company created pursuant to the Arrangement.
+In connection with the Arrangement, the Company acquired MLC I in exchange for the issuance to an affiliate of BC Parnters of an aggregate of 3,292,952 common shares of the Company.
+In connection with the Arrangement, MLC I acquired approximately \$16.0 million of primarily U.S.-based diversified senior secured loans.

-Also in connection with the closing of the Arrangement, the Company acquired USD \$7,258 and \$5,112 of loans sourced from BC Partners, which loans also formed part of the Company's initial seed portfolio.
+Also in connection with the closing of the Arrangement, the Company directly acquired \$7.3 million and CAD \$5.1 million of loans sourced from BC Partners, which loans also formed part of the Company's initial seed portfolio.

 On November 20, 2018, the Company entered into a servicing agreement (the "Servicing Agreement") with BC Partners.
-Under the terms of the Servicing Agreement, BC Partners as servicing agent ("Servicing Agent") performs, or oversees the performance of, the administrative services necessary for the operation of the Company.
-The Company pays fees to the Servicing Agent for services performed for it pursuant to the terms of the Servicing Agreement.
+Under the terms of the Servicing Agreement, BC Partners as servicing agent performs, or oversees the performance of, the administrative services necessary for the operation of the Company.
+The Company pays fees to BC Partners for services performed for it pursuant to the terms of the Servicing Agreement.
+For the nine months ended September 30, 2019, the Company incurred costs reimbursable to the Servicing Agent of \$22 for out-of-pocket expenses.